debuxed/umac/README.md

 ### Dependencies

-1. Tor (duh!): You can find tutorials on OS-specific Tor installation around the web.
+1. Tor: You can find tutorials on OS-specific Tor installation around the web.
 Check https://torproject.org

 2. stem: `pip install stem` should work, it is a python module for controlling Tor through a Python script.
 Necessary for changing IPs between checks.
-If you do not have pip installed, the package name for it should be `python-pip`.
+If you do not have pip installed and you don't know how to install it, lookup installing pip for python on your OS.

 3. requesocks: `pip install requesocks` should do the trick; similar to "requests", except allows for socks5 proxy.
 Necessary for Tor to make connections.